oxyde1989/standalone-tn-send-email/README.md

 > **Logs file not obviously expose credentials or access token**, but dont forget to cleanup after a debug session anyway to not expose more-or-less sensitive data in your usage context.

+If you wanna just test the basic function fast and quickly, use the `--test_mode` and the script will compose and send a test email to the recipient specified with `--to_address` arg.
+In test mode, also the debug will be enabled
+> **The log file attached will not contain all the info generated after the file itself will be attached**, but this not affect the original file in the `sendemail_log` folder.

 ---

 ## 🔐 Security Concern